gotemapak/automate_update_resume_hh/README_EN.md

 This prevents "Can't publish resume: too often" errors and ensures efficient updating.

+> **Note:** This is implemented using the workflow file `.github/workflows/check_and_update_resume.yml`, which runs on schedule and verifies if a resume update is needed.

 Required secrets in GitHub:

 | Secret Name         | Description                  |